Home > Developing Well > Children and young peoples health > Childhood obesity

 Services

-• Healthy eating advice, including portion sizes, food labelling and hydration
+• Healthy eating advice, including portion sizes, food labelling and hydration.

-• Family exercise sessions with a dedicated instructor
+• Family exercise sessions with a dedicated instructor.

-• A support plan including eating on a budget and cooking at home
+• A support plan including eating on a budget and cooking at home.

 • Sessions in the gym and classes, low rope session, climbing wall session and a bouldering wall session.